particle-iot/device-os/docs/reference/firmware.md

 ### tone()

 Generates a square wave of the specified frequency and duration (and 50% duty cycle) on a timer channel pin which supports PWM.
 Use of the tone() function will interfere with PWM output on the selected pin.
+Tone is generally used to make sounds or music on speakers or piezo buzzers.

 - On the Core, this function works on pins D0, D1, A0, A1, A4, A5, A6, A7, RX and TX.